Abd Al Karim Haj Ismail

 • Ext: 5159

-Dr. Haj Ismail is an associate professor of Physics in the Faculty of Humanities and Sciences.
-His PhD research was to measure the energy spectrum of high-energy cosmic rays using the IceTop telescope array at the South Pole.
-His main research interests are in high-energy physics and the analysis of the properties of high-energy cosmic rays.
-Dr. Haj Ismail has written and co-authored over 130 articles in highly regarded journals.
+Dr. Haj Ismail is an Associate Professor of Physics in the College of Humanities and Sciences.
+His PhD research focused on measuring the energy spectrum of high-energy cosmic rays using the IceTop telescope array at the South Pole.
+Dr. Ismail’s primary research interests lie in high-energy physics, with a particular focus on analyzing the properties of high-energy cosmic rays.
+He has written and co-authored over 130 articles published in highly respected academic journals.

 Education